lokesh-kummari/Synthetic_Data_Generator/readme.md

 ## 🌟 **Brief**

 In today’s world, **data privacy** is a key concern, especially when working with sensitive data.
 Our AI-driven solution generates **synthetic datasets** that preserve **privacy** and **statistical consistency**.
-By analyzing the original dataset's statistical characteristics, we use machine learning techniques to generate synthetic data that mimics the original dataset without exposing sensitive information.
+By analyzing the original dataset's statistical characteristics, we use LLM's to  generate synthetic data that mimics the original dataset without exposing sensitive information.

-This solution provides a **secure**, **privacy-preserving** alternative for working with datasets, ensuring that **data-driven decisions** can still be made without compromising **user privacy**. 🌱
+This solution provides a **secure**, **privacy-preserving** alternative for working with datasets, ensuring that **data-driven decisions** can still be made without compromising **user privacy**.

 ## 🛠️ **Technology Stack**